risingwavelabs/risingwave/README.md

 * Schema change
 * Processing of semi-structured data

-## RisingWave's limitations
-RisingWave isn’t a panacea for all data engineering hurdles.
-It has its own set of limitations:
-* **No programmable interfaces**
-  * RisingWave does not provide low-level APIs in languages like Java and Scala, and does not allow users to manage internal states manually (unless you want to hack!). _For coding in Java, Python, and other languages, please consider using RisingWave's [User-Defined Functions (UDF)](https://docs.risingwave.com/docs/current/user-defined-functions/)_.
-* **No support for transaction processing**
-  * RisingWave isn’t cut out for transactional workloads, thus it’s not a viable substitute for operational databases dedicated to transaction processing. _However, it supports [read-only transactions](https://docs.risingwave.com/docs/current/transactions/#read-only-transactions), ensuring data freshness and consistency.
-It also comprehends the transactional semantics of upstream database [Change Data Capture (CDC)](https://docs.risingwave.com/docs/current/transactions/#transactions-within-a-cdc-table)_.

 ## In-production use cases
+Within your data stack, RisingWave can assist with:

+* Processing and transforming event streaming data in real time
+* Offloading event-driven queries (e.g., materialized views, triggers) from operational databases
+* Performing real-time ETL (Extract, Transform, Load)

-Like other stream processing systems, the primary use cases of RisingWave include monitoring, alerting, real-time dashboard reporting, streaming ETL (Extract, Transform, Load), machine learning feature engineering, and more.
+RisingWave is extensively utilized in real-time applications such as monitoring, alerting, dashboard reporting, ML feature engineering, among others.
 It has already been adopted in fields such as financial trading, manufacturing, new media, logistics, gaming, and more.
 Check out [customer stories](https://www.risingwave.com/use-cases/).

 ## Community